social-media-ethics-automation/book-src-reddit/appendix/making_bot_account-discord.md

 Save the channel ID somewhere so you can have your bot reference it later (e.g., post to that channel).

 ##  Test your tokens
 Now that you have your token, and other info, you can test out your code in chapter 2.3.8 ([](../../ch02_definitions/03_automation/08_demo.ipynb)).
-You can try running the code and replacing the fake discord token and channel ids with the ones from your account, and see if you can use the code to post an actual tweet to your account.
+You can try running the code and replacing the fake discord token and channel ids with the ones from your account, and see if you can use the code to make an actual post to your account.

-## Understand Reddit Rules for Bots
+## Understand Discord Rules for Bots
-Before you try doing anything too creative with reddit  bots, make sure you look over the [Discord Developer Policy](https://discord.com/developers/docs/policies-and-agreements/developer-policy), that way you don't get yourself banned.
+Before you try doing anything too creative with Discord bots, make sure you look over the [Discord Developer Policy](https://discord.com/developers/docs/policies-and-agreements/developer-policy), that way you don't get yourself banned.